 Limits on Essential Benefits

 Which treatments for back pain are covered under the essential benefits?
 How many times can you see a physical therapist?
+Is your drug therapy covered?
 There will still be some limits on what your insurance company will pay.
 Here are rough guides to those limits:

 If the benchmark plan covers in vitro fertilization or autism spectrum disorder treatment, for instance, your plan will, too.
 If the benchmark plan doesn't cover these, your plan may still cover them, but it doesn't have to.